rust-lang/rust/text/0000-incremental-compilation.md

 In general, while I described the general case of a stack of procedure nodes, it may be desirable to try and maintain the invariant that there is only ever one procedure node on the stack at a time.
-Otherwise, failing to push/pop a procdure at the right time could result in edges being added to the wrong procedure.
+Otherwise, failing to push/pop a procedure at the right time could result in edges being added to the wrong procedure.
 It is likely possible to refactor things to maintain this invariant, but that has to be determined as we go.